Samulix20/Master_Thesis/README.md

 ## Automatic overleaf sync

 The `overleaf_sync.yml` workflows runs every dat at 8:00 and pulls changes from overleaf.
-This can be edited.
+Can also be run from Github from the Actions tab.

 ## Push to overleaf

-Pushes on `main` branch to paths of `root` directory trigger the `overleaf_push.yml` workflow which pushes the changes also to Overleaf
+Pushes on `main` branch to paths of `root` directory trigger the `overleaf_push.yml` workflow which also pushes the changes to Overleaf.
+This fails if the overleaf repository has commits ahead.
+Make sure to run `overleaf_sync.yml` and pull before pushing to `main`.